2018 Nuclear Engineering Bootcamp

 We are developing our 2018 Curriculum with our institutional collaborators at the University of California, Berkeley, Massachusettes Institute of Technology, Texas A&M University, Virginia Commonwealth University, and the University of Wisconsin, Madison.

-- Challenges in the nuclear industry
+- Highlights and challenges in today’s nuclear industry

-- Venture fundamentals and business development
+- Venture fundamentals, financing, and innovation

-- Licensing, communication, and outreach
+- Licensing, legal issues and government/NGO suppor